MagmaFiendRightArm/CheatEngineDocs/README.md

 ## Cheat Engine Buttons

 ### New Scan
-- Initiates a new memory scan for a specific value.
+- Starts a new memory scan for a specific value.

 ### Next Scan
 - Refines the current search results based on value changes.

 ### Undo Scan
-- Reverts to the previous scan results.
+- Goes back to the previous scan results.

 ### Add Address Manually
-- Allows manual entry of a memory address.
+- Lets you enter a memory address by hand.

 ### Auto Assemble
-- Opens the script editor for writing assembly code.
+- Opens the script editor for writing code.

 ### Pointer Scan
-- Initiates a scan for pointers to a specific address.
+- Starts a scan for pointers to a specific address.

 ## Latest Update

 Cheat Engine 7.5 - Released February 23, 2023

 Changes:
-- Removed driver requirement for access memory regions tool
+- Removed driver requirement for access memory regions tool (no more extra drivers needed to read memory).
-- Added 1 byte jmp instructions
+- Added 1 byte jmp instructions (allows jumps in code with just one byte, making it faster).
-- Added option to skip unpaged memory during scans
+- Added option to skip unpaged memory during scans (avoids scanning unused memory, speeds things up).
-- Improved reassemble() function
+- Improved reassemble() function (makes rewriting code instructions better).
-- Added option to center highlighted disassembler code
+- Added option to center highlighted disassembler code (makes it easier to read disassembled code).
-- Added individual disable option for memoryrecord hotkeys
+- Added individual disable option for memory record hotkeys (turn off specific hotkeys without affecting others).
-- Improved codefilter unwind info
+- Improved codefilter unwind info (gives better results when checking stack unwinding).
-- Added support for pseudo-ops like cmpss/sd/ps/pd
+- Added support for pseudo-ops like cmpss/sd/ps/pd (improves assembly language support).
-- Added ceserver commands to Lua
+- Added ceserver commands to Lua (gives more options for scripting).
-- Improved ARM64 disassembler and assembler
+- Improved ARM64 disassembler and assembler (better support for ARM64 games).
-- Added option to save/load scanregions
+- Added option to save/load scan regions (saves your memory areas for future scans).
-- Added option to skip loading PDB files
+- Added option to skip loading PDB files (speeds up startup by not loading debug files).
-- Exposed more functions to newstate threads
+- Exposed more functions to newstate threads (more options in scripts).
-- Added ranges scans to groupscan
+- Added ranges scans to groupscan (scan multiple memory areas at once).
-- Improved freeze+allow increase/decrease for signed values
+- Improved freeze+allow increase/decrease for signed values (better control over signed numbers).
-- Added DPI scaling for trainer forms and controls
+- Added DPI scaling for trainer forms and controls (makes UI look good on high-DPI screens).
-- Improved record showassigned/showashex behavior
+- Improved record showassigned/showashex behavior (better display of values in records).
-- Changed texttraces to save as .txt instead of .cetrace
+- Changed texttraces to save as .txt instead of .cetrace (easier to share and view logs).
-- Improved ccode #include functionality
+- Improved ccode #include functionality (better at including external scripts in Cheat Engine).
-- Enhanced internal symbolhandler for stdcalled function symbols
+- Enhanced internal symbolhandler for stdcalled function symbols (better handling of function symbols in scripts).
-- Added ImageIndex property to TTreeNode in Lua